 School Of Chocolate Season 2: Release Date, Contestants, And More - What We Know So Far

-Up until last year, the world best knew Amaury Guichon as the pastry chef who made magnificent, realistic creations entirely out of chocolate and shared videos of them on Instagram.
+For a long time, the world knew Amaury Guichon as the pastry chef who made magnificent, realistic creations entirely out of chocolate and shared videos of them on Instagram.
 Some also knew him as the co-founder of The Pastry Academy in Las Vegas.
-But, ever since Netflix released the new reality cooking show "School of Chocolate" in late November last year, viewers have grown to know and love Guichon for his kind and constructive teaching on the series.
+But ever since Netflix released reality cooking show "School of Chocolate," viewers have grown to know and love Guichon for his kind and constructive teaching.

-"School of Chocolate" has become a huge hit amongst fans, mainly because it offers a refreshingly different take on what a cooking competition can be.
+"School of Chocolate" offers a refreshingly different take on what a cooking competition can be.
 Not only have viewers been impressed by Guichon, his patience, and sincerity, but fans on Reddit also seem to love the show's format of skipping eliminations.
 Contestants have been seen helping each other, weaker chefs often get one-on-one sessions with Guichon, and the drama has been kept to a minimum — it really does feel like it's a school where learning is more important than ruthless challenges.

 What's the release date for 'School of Chocolate' Season 2?